 About the Author

-Kristina Applegate founded Kids Share Workshops (KSW), which ran from 2008-2017, ending in Zambia with World Vision.
-KSW was a children's writing and art workshop that published stories from three continents.
+Kristina Applegate founded Kids Share Workshops (KSW).
+KSW is a children's writing and art workshop that publishes stories from around the world.
 Growing up with dyslexia, Kristina struggled with reading books and grammar.
 She never dreamed she could be a writer.
 Teaching children to be confident learners despite all obstacles gave Kristina the courage to create Kids Share Workshops and her first blog, The Stymied Optimist.
-Her focus now is creating weekly fictional short stories, by exploring the world of marvelous realism and linking the real world with the supernatural world.
+Her focus today is creating fundraising portraits for Kids Share Workshops, teaching English as a second language, and writing in this blog.
+Her fictional short stories focus on exploring the world of marvelous realism and linking the real world with the supernatural world.
 Kristina's primary goal is to make you think while bridging reality with the fascination of the unknown.
+Please visit her youth workshop and artwork at the link below. www.kidsshareworkshops.com To learn more about ways to help children with dyslexia and learning disabilities, please visit the link below.